jefgen/icu/docs/userguide/collation/customization/ignorepunct.md

 level, because normal collation elements get low secondary & tertiary weights but high quaternary weights.
 Adding an accent difference anywhere makes a string sort greater-than the string without it, and adding an accent difference earlier makes it sort greater-than adding it later.
-For example, “deanza” < “deanzä” < “deänza” < “dëanza”.
+For example, "deanza" < "deanzä" < "deänza" < "dëanza".
 (Compare the ‘ä’/‘ë’ positions here with the ‘-’ positions above.)

 ## Shift-Trimmed